-All students are expected to possess the minimum technological competencies prior to enrollment in Nexus University.
-Program delivery utilizes virtual classroom, requiring student familiarity and competencies in the following areas.
+All students are expected to possess minimum technological competencies in the following areas:

-Accessing the internet and the material on the World Wide Web
+- Accessing the internet and the material on the World Wide Web - Using communication technologies (e.g. email, chat, typing, verbal communication skills, keyboard familiarity, etc.) to communicate with other

-- Using communication technologies (e.g. email, chat, typing, verbal communication skills, keyboard familiarity, etc.) to communicate with other students, faculty and staff of Nexus University, using the tools developed in the platform for such matters. - Retrieving and submitting electronic documents - Using standard software such as the Microsoft Office Suite (e.g. Word, Excel, PowerPoint, etc.)
+- students, faculty and staff of Nexus University, using the tools developed in the platform for such matters. - Retrieving and submitting electronic documents - Using standard software such as the Microsoft Office Suite (e.g. Word, Excel, PowerPoint, etc.)

-The University encourages students to utilize the many resources available for learning to navigate the learning platform that is used.
-Except for extenuating circumstances challenges with the technology is not an excuse for not submitting course work in a timely manner.
+The University encourages students to utilize the many resources available to navigate the learning platform.
+Except for extenuating circumstances, challenges with the technology is not an excuse for not submitting course work in a timely manner.